 Please email or call us for other soil product info and pricing, or if you would like to arrange for a delivery.

-Please call us to place an order or email us a request using the form
+Please call or email us to place an order or use the form

-*To accept delivery of a pallet or sling bag your location needs to be a business or farm that can accommodate a 53' tractor trailer.
-Your location must either have equipment to unload the pallets or sling bags or the truck can utilize a liftgate for an additional fee.
+*To accept delivery of a pallet or sling bag your location needs to be a commercial address that can accommodate a 53' tractor trailer.
+Your location will need to have equipment to unload the pallets or sling bags or the truck can utilize a liftgate for an additional fee.
 Use of the liftgate is not available if you order 10 or more pallets or sling bags.
 The trucking company cannot ship pallets or slings to residential addresses.